erdincay/erdincay.github.io/_posts/2017-10-10-web-services.markdown

 ---
 Web Sites, Remote Services, Single Page Applications

-- Single Page Applications (SPA) are the industries standard for creating web sites or the so called web applications
+- Single Page Applications (SPA) are the industry standard for creating the so called web applications
 - Microservices (μServices) are the better way for creating Service Oriented Architectures (SOA)